Acutotyphlops banaorum

 Acutotyphlops banaorum is a species of snake in the family Typhlopidae.
 The species is endemic to the Philippines.

 Etymology

 The specific name, banaorum, refers to the Banao, a tribe indigenous to northern Luzon island.

 Geographic range

-A. banaorum is found in the province of Kalinga, which is on the island of Luzon, in the Philippines.
+Acutotyphlops banaorum is found in the province of Kalinga, which is on the island of Luzon, in the Philippines.

 Habitat

-The preferred natural habitats of A. banaorum are forest, shrubland, and grassland.
+The preferred natural habitats of Acutotyphlops banaorum are forest, shrubland, and grassland.